Understand ratio concepts and use ratio reasoning to solve problems.

 Bracelets (Unit Rate with Length and Prices)

 Li, the president of her school's ASB, is tasked with making and selling 500 bracelets for a school fundraiser.
-String is $7 for 3 rolls per pack (each roll has 32 ft).
-The beads are $12 for 2 bags per pack (each bag has 1000 beads).
 Each bracelet uses 12 inches of string and 24 beads.
 What is the total cost and the cost of each bracelet?

 Teachers Pay Teachers | YouTube